 Execution of Trade

 The execution of the trade policy of City Index trading platforms is one of the fastest in this category.
-One of the Best Forex Brokers in UK – City Index offers the facility of going long and short simultaneously, a wide spectrum of flexible order types, and price improvement technology.
+One of the forex broker UK – City Index offers the facility of going long and short simultaneously, a wide spectrum of flexible order types, and price improvement technology.

 If you consider whether to opt for the City Index trading platforms, here are a few pointers to help make up your mind.